Kuddus24/cryptography-and-networking-projects/README.md

 This repository contains various cryptographic and networking projects, including:

 - **AES Implementation:** A complete implementation of the Advanced Encryption Standard (AES) in C.
-- **Huffman Encoding:** An efficient implementation of Huffman encoding for data compression.

 ## Features